matthewbowling123/MakerBot-Project/README.md

 #### Reflection

 ## Construction
+When the deadline arrived we had gotten both steppers to move properly and we could control them with code.
+This also had it problems.
+When the cart slide along the y rail it kept getting caught on something.
+After cleaning the rail the problem was less sever.

 ## Final Reflection
 This project was incredibly difficult and we needed more time on it.
 However it was a wonderful learning expierience in terms of figuring out how Steppers work.
 Overall we are glad we did this.
 In future projects involving Steppers we will definitly be returning to this project.
+#### Problems
+Our Robot arm encountered many issues throughout its design.
+First it was the steppers that came with the makerbot 3d printer.
+These steppers were not compatable with the H bridges we hyad in the Lab.
+Kaz and Graham tried to make use of the H bridges included in makerbot but they were unsuccessful.
+As a result we had to replace the steppers with ones from the lab.
+Although we had anticipated this it did add extra time to the project and created more issues.
+Secondly our original plan for pushing the keys did not work as intended.
+We planned that a servo would flick down to press each key, but after making a few prototypes we found that the range of motion of the servo was to limited and the shape of the keys made pressing each key perfectly very difficult.
+Both of these issues took weeks to resolve and poor time management meant we ran out of time before we could fully assemble the project.
+#### Solutions
+Changing the steppers created quite the headache.
+The shaft of each stepper was longer
+#### Lessons Learned
+This project started out very ambitious.
+We wanted to be able to type some text and get our robot to type that message back to us.
+This project might have tried to achive too much but in hindsight we think it was still possible if we were more efficent and did a better job managing our time.
+The initial plans got reduced to controling the steppers with two potentiometers which although it would work was not as elegant as our original plans.
+In conclusion the primary reason we did not fully complete this project was our poor time management and a few problem that derailed our workflow.